AN OLD HEBREW DIALECT

 Months in a year = 14 (7 x 2)

-Many meanings are given for the word love.
-This website discusses several of them.
-We can also learn about the meaning of love sounds of the letters and our understanding of the ancient Hebrew language.
+We can learn about the meaning of the word love from the letters of the ancient Hebrew dialect

 THE LETTER AND SOUND OF “L”

 The letter L in English is associated with the lamed in ancient Hebrew.
-This is the tenth letter of the ancient alphabet.
+This is a feminine letter and the tenth letter of the ancient alphabet.
 This has to do with the tenth energy center on the human and animal body.
 The tenth center is associated with building and announcing on a mental level.

-A common word in Hebrew is el.
+A common word in modern Hebrew is el.
 It means moving toward something.
-For example, the Israeli airline is called El Al. It means toward above.
+For example, the Israeli airline is named El Al. It means toward above.

 The word el in Hebrew also refers to God.
 In Christian theology, it refers to all three branches of the trinity – the Father, the Son, and the Holy Spirit. (see the Blue Letter Bible/Don Stewart at: www.blueletterbible.org/faq/don_stewart/don_stewart_1303.cfm.